A Contrastive Learning Approach for Training Variational Autoencoder Priors: Experiments

 \subsection{Qualitative Results}

-We visualize samples generated by NCP-VAE in Fig.~\ref{fig:qualitative mnist cifar celeb 64} without any manual intervention.
-We adopt the common practice of reducing the temperature of the base prior $p(\rvz)$ by scaling down the standard-deviation of the conditional Normal distributions \citep{kingma2018glow}\footnote{Lowering of the temperature is only used to obtain qualitative samples.
-It's not used when computing any of the quantitative results in Sec.~\ref{subsec:quan_res}.}. \citet{brock2018large,vahdat2020NVAE} also observe that re-adjusting the batch-normalization (BN), given a temperature applied to the prior, improves the generative quality.
-Similarly, we achieve diverse, high-quality images by re-adjusting the BN statistics as described by \citet{vahdat2020NVAE}.
+We visualize samples generated by NCP-VAE with the NVAE backbone in Fig.~\ref{fig:qualitative mnist cifar celeb 64} without any manual intervention.
+We adopt the common practice of reducing the temperature of the base prior $p(\rvz)$ by scaling down the standard-deviation of the conditional Normal distributions \cite{kingma2018glow}.\footnote{Lowering the temperature is only used to obtain qualitative samples, not for the quantitative results in Sec.~\ref{subsec:quan_res}.} \cite{brock2018large,vahdat2020NVAE} also observe that re-adjusting the batch-normalization (BN), given a temperature applied to the prior, improves the generative quality.
+Similarly, we achieve diverse, high-quality images by re-adjusting the BN statistics as described by \cite{vahdat2020NVAE}.
 Additional qualitative results are shown in Appendix~\ref{app:qual celeb 64}.

+\textbf{Nearest Neighbors from the Training Dataset:} To highlight that hierarchical NCP generates unseen samples at test time rather than memorizing the training dataset, Figures~\ref{fig:nearest_neighbors_1}-\ref{fig:nearest_neighbors_2} visualize samples from the model along with a few training images that are most similar to them (nearest neighbors).
+To get the similarity score for a pair of images, we downsample to $64\times 64$, center crop to $40\times 40$ and compute the Euclidean distance.
+The KD-tree algorithm is used to fetch the nearest neighbors.
+We note that the generated samples are quite distinct from the training images.